 Here’s a detailed description of each of the result windows:

 A radial profile plot will be displayed, it contains the radial profile of the original cross-correlation image (blue line), the radial profile of the cross-correlation after subtraction of random associations (green line), and a Gaussian curve fit to the subtracted profile (red dots).
-The distance between the red line and the black line is a visual indicator of the confidence value described below.
+The distance between the blue line and the green line is a visual indicator of the confidence value described below.
 The Y-axis is the average of the cross-correlation function.
 While not technically arbitrary, it is most easily viewed as a measure of relative correlation.
 The range of the graph is set automatically to fit the Gaussian curve.
 If you wish to view all the data select More > Set Range to Fit all…

 Gaussian fit analysis

 This text window will contain (in scaled units), the mean distance for the discovered correlation, and the standard deviation of that correlation (sigma), as well as an estimation of confidence for this correlation (range 0-100).
 The confidence is determined by taking the area under the curve (AUC) of the subtracted correlation radial profile (in range of mean ± 3×sigma) divided by the AUC of the original correlation radial profile (in same range).
 Values closer to 100 indicate a strong likelihood of true correlation.
 Values near zero indicate low to no correlation between the two images.
 I currently estimate that values of ~20 or greater indicate some degree of correlation (within the range specified by the Gaussian curve), though this is with very limited data.
 Confidence values can be affected by many things, including image noise and background, an inappropriate randomization mask, and optical aberrations.

 Contribution of each image to the gaussian fit